hashicorp/terraform-provider-azurerm/website/docs/r/storage_table_entity.html.markdown

 # azurerm_storage_table_entity

-Manage an Azure Storage Table Entity.
+Manages an Entity within a Table in an Azure Storage Account.

 ## Example Usage